 Slow and Steady Introduction

 When first venturing onto the paddleboard with your dog, take it slow and allow them time to adjust.
 Start by having your dog sit or lie down on the paddleboard while it's stationary.
-Gradually introduce movements, such as gently rocking the board, to help your dog acclimate to the sensation of being on the water.
+Gradually introduce small movements, such as gently rocking the board, to help your dog acclimate to the sensation of being on the water.

 Using Treats and Toys